PCCI Group: Clients

 PCCI Group delivers its services primarily in English and France and holds multiple Fortune 500 companies as clients; this includes European, Middle East and African leaders in telecommunications, media, BFSI, energy, retail and tourism.

 Locations

 PCCI headquarters are located in Dubai (UAE) with operations in Paris (France), London (United Kingdom) and in emerging markets.
-Beyond its HQ the company holds active 12 active call-centres distributed through 8 African countries.
+Beyond its HQ the company holds active 12 active call-centers distributed through 8 African countries.